belovm96/chord-detection/README.md

 ## Usage
-Note: Dockerized ReChord Streamlit App and ReChord Command Line Tool require GPU on your machine!
+*Note: Both ReChord App and ReChord Command Line Tool require GPU on your machine!*
 ### Web App
   * Clone this repository
   * From the repo's root directory `cd ChordDetection/app`